dsp/dsp.github.io/content/posts/2024-01-22-simple-phantom-types/index.md

 ping_user(GroupId(12345)); // This triggers an error!
 ```

-This method works but has its drawbacks:
+This method works.
+The compile will stop us to from passing a `GroupId` where a `UserId` is expected.
+There are, however, some drawbacks to this specific method:

-- We need to implement methods that operate on Ids separately.
-While the type is semantically different operations on them might still be shared (e.g. generating the next id from an atomic pool).
+- We need to implement any methods operating on these types for each type separately.
+This leads to code-bloat.
 - We end up generating separate code for all these types, despite them having the same underlying data.
+- We might also create inconsistencies if we forget to add a method to GroupId that exists for UserId and would apply similarly to both (let's say for example a `generate_next_id` method).

 # An Arguably Better Solution

 There's arguably a more elegant way to do this.
 The idea is to implement a generic type that holds our value and _tag_ it with a type to semantically differentiate them.
+These types are called *Nominal Types* or *Tagged Types*.
 Here's how:

 ```rust
 struct Id<T> {